 Sternal fractures occur in ~5% of blunt chest trauma with the manubrium being the most commonly injured part.

-Acute, severe sternal pain that is worse with respiration with localised tenderness.
+Acute, severe sternal pain that is worse with respiration with localized tenderness.

 Mechanism of injury

-Fractures of the sternum can result from both direct and indirect blunt force trauma to the chest with motor vehicle accidents the most common cause 1,3:
+Fractures of the sternum can result from both direct and indirect blunt force trauma to the chest with motor vehicle collisions the most common cause 1,3:

 - indirect: deceleration injuries from motor vehicle accidents; stress fractures; osteoporotic fractures